rafael-santiago/helios/src/include/doc/toolsets/gcc/README.md

 The toolsets used to compile/link libraries works in the same described way.

+In order to specify where to generate the object file use the option "--obj-output-dir=<path>".

+Also it is possible to specify the output directory for the binary using the option "--bin-output-dir=<path>".

 The toolset used to link static/shared libraries is named "gcc-c-lib" for C language and "gcc-cc-lib" for C++ language...
 And it is located under "toolsets/gcc/gcc-lib.hsl".

 If you want scan dependencies instead of hardcode it, you can use the dependency scanner located in "toolsets/common/utils/lang/c/dependency_scanner.hsl", the usage is fairly simple: